houseleo/Dynamic-Filter-CNN/README.md

 ## Side Note

 This repository is the work of Pan Guanghua from Shanghai Jiaotong University and Prince Wang from the University of California-Berkeley.
-It is an on-going project under the Brain-Inspired Application Technology Center(BATC).
+It is a research project under the Brain-Inspired Application Technology Center(BATC) at Shanghai Jiaotong University.

 Further information about BATC, please visit: http://bat.sjtu.edu.cn/